Car Insurance for Foreign Drivers in the U.S.

 Comprehensive protects your vehicle from damagefrom everything else — think weather, theft, vandalism and animal-related claims.
 It also features a deductible.

-Need insurance now as a foreign driver?
+Need insurance now as an international driver?

 If you're over 18 and have a valid license, you can apply for an international driver's permit before you leave home.
 Depending on your home country, the process of getting your IDP may vary.
 Consult your country’s transportation and regulation department.
-Remember, you cannot apply for an IDP in the U.S., as it must be done before arriving in the U.S. Moreover, your IDP must be issued by the same country from which your license is issued.[1]
+Remember, you cannot apply for an IDP in the U.S., as it must be done before arriving in the U.S. Moreover, your IDP must be issued by the country where your license is issued.[1]

 An IDP is NOT a valid driver's license.
 It simply serves as a translation for your foreign license and should always accompany the license of your native country.